ciceklab/DeepND/README.md

 ## Demo

 A quick demo for DeepND is included for autism spectrum disorder (ASD) and intelectual disabilty(ID).
+This demo is designed to generate predictions for ASD and ID on an avaerage personal computer.
+Therefore, the inputs are limited to pLI and a single network which is the brain gene co-expression network for MDCBC region between adolescence and mid-adulthood.

-Required inputs, such as spatio-temporal brain co-expression netwroks, gene features and gold standards are provided in the "Data" folder.
+Required inputs, such as spatio-temporal brain co-expression networks, gene features and gold standards are provided in the "Data" folder.
+All of the reqired parameters are already set in the <i>config</i> file as default values.

 1. After downloading all files and installing required packages as explained under [Installation Guide](https://github.com/ciceklab/DeepND#installation-guide), run the following terminal command: